RaoZiJian/MyDocuments/Game controller.md

 ###2.
 Add libControllerManualAdapter

 If you are a new comer and you don't know how to create a Cocos2d-x project on iOS, read this article first:[How_to_Build_an_Android_Project_with_Eclipse](http://www.cocos2d-x.org/wiki/How_to_Build_an_Android_Project_with_Eclipse).
-But the game controller feature is an independent lib named `libControllerManualAdapter` which means you need to add this lib to your eclipse android project.
+But the game controller feature is an independent lib named `libControllerManualAdapter`.
+You need to add this lib to your eclipse android project.
 The path is `Cocos2d-x path/platform/android/ControllerManualAdapter `and it can be compiled only on `Android sdk 4.1.2 above` .

 ![eclipse project](./Resources/Eclipse project.png)